Liverpool’s Commitment to Researchers

 Commitment to Researchers

-The University’s commitment to the support and development of all researchers to achieve the highest standards of excellence is clear within the University’s Research Strategy.
+The University’s commitment to the support and development of all researchers to achieve the highest standards of excellence is clear within the University’s Research and Impact Strategy.
 Our focus is on creating a positive and productive experience for all research staff we employ.
 We aim to provide support, career advice, and development opportunities to make Researchers competitive candidates for careers within or outside academia.

 The University is committed to: